JasonMize/jasonmize.github.io/_posts/2016-08-24-week1-jekyll.md

 ---
-layout: page
+layout: post
 title: Week 1 - Jekyll
 ---

-# Week 1: Jekyll

 It's early in our [bootcamp](https://www.awesomeincu.com/) and we've been learning HTML & CSS, the bones of web development.
 HTML & CSS are simple languages that the developer uses to layout a website's design and information.
 Hopefully the developer designs the site in a way that is:

-* clear to understand
+- clear to understand
-* easy to navigate
+- easy to navigate
-* a pleasure to behold
+- a pleasure to behold

 Even working on a very simple website it becomes obvious that with every little change, you frequently end up performing repetitive, reduntant actions.
 If you mispell a word in the menu then you have to go to every page that has a menu (all of them) and fix the spelling.
 This happens a LOT.
 (No jks abut my speling, pleese.)
 If you have 5 pages, this is a minor annoyance.
 If you have 20 then life just isn't worth living.